hypernumbers/learn_elisp_the_hard_way/contents/lesson-3-2-more-functions.rst

 Lesson 3-2 - More Functions
 ===========================

-**Prerequisite:** This lesson presumes you know how to invoke eLisp expression as scripts as shown in Lesson 3-1.
+**Prerequisite:** This lesson presumes you know how to invoke Elisp expression as scripts as shown in Lesson 3-1.

 ------------
 Introduction